MartvdZalm/Knight/README.md

 - Initial version allows creation of simple and small applications

 ## License
-Knight is released under the [License](https://github.com/MartvdZalm/Knight/blob/master/LICENSE).
+Knight is released under the [MIT License](https://github.com/MartvdZalm/Knight/blob/master/LICENSE).

 ## Contact
 For any inquiries or feedback, please contact me at martvanderzalm@gmail.com.